computer-science-with-applications/book/src/data_structures/dictionaries/index.rst

    :formatting: separate

    def decr_and_keep_pos(d):
-       '''
+      """
       Given a dictionary that maps keys to positive integers, subtract one from each value and include in the result only those key-value pairs that still have positive values after the decrement.

-       Input:
+      Args:
-         d (dictionary): maps keys to positive integers
+          d (Dict[str, int]): keys to positive integers

-       Returns (dictionary): maps keys to positive integers
-       '''
+      Returns (Dict[str, int]): a new dictionary that maps a key to an integer value, where the keys are the keys from the original dictionary that had values greater than one.
+          The values have been decremented by one.
+      """
       return {key: value - 1 for key, value in d.items() if value > 1}

 A key-value pair from the input dictionary will be used in the construction of the result only if the original value is greater than